 Several animal studies have demonstrated that curcumin can overcome insulin resistance, and can delay cataract incidence in diabetic patients.

 - It is regenerator of the liver tissue.
 It reduces high plasma cholesterol.
 It converts cholesterol into bile acids, and increases the excretion of bile acids via its choleretic effects.
 It strengthens digestion, and promotes proper metabolism.
 It improves intestinal flora.

 - It protects the liver.
-It prevents the increases in liver enzymes, SGOT, and SGPT.
+It prevents the increases in the liver enzymes, SGOT, and SGPT.
 It reduces bilirubin cholesterol, AST, and alkaline phosphatase activity.

 - It protects stomach.
 It increase the mucin content of the stomach, and exert gastroprotective effects against stress, alcohol, drug-induced ulcer formation.

 - It is good for the heart.
 It lowers the risk of arteriosclerosis, and reduces cholesterol, lipid profile.
 It is has antiplatelet activity, and protects heart, and vessels.

 - It removes toxins, and warms blood.

 - It effective in the treatment of an allergy.
 It causes inhibition of histamine release from mast cells, and helps in urticaria.

 - It has anti-carcinogenic properties due to the presence of natural curcuminoids, curcumin I (diferuloylmethane), curcumin II (feruloyl-p-hydroxycinnamoylmethane), and curcumin III (bis-(phydroxycinnamoyl) methane).

 - It is beneficial in all inflammatory conditions.